smsglobal/smsglobal-node/README.md

 npm test
 ```

-To run test with code coverage report
+To run tests with a code coverage report:

 ```
 npm run mocha-only